 Important COVID-19 advice for DPIPWE Volunteers

-Before a DPIPWE volunteer program recommences, the program must comply with the DPIPWE COVID-19 Safe Plan, including ensuring appropriate control measures are in place.
+All DPIPWE volunteer programs must comply with the DPIPWE COVID-19 Safe Plan, including ensuring appropriate control measures are in place.
 To find out more about the Tasmanian Government's Safe Workplaces Framework, refer to the WorkSafe Tasmania website.

 Community Volunteer Groups

 For Community Volunteer Groups, including "Friends Of" groups, please ensure that you have contacted your DPIPWE Representative to seek relevant approvals before returning to volunteering activities.
-All DPIPWE volunteer programs are subject to a COVID-19 Activity Risk Assessment (ARA) and must have appropriate control measures in place.
+All DPIPWE volunteer programs are subject to a COVID-19 Activity Risk Assessment (ARA) with appropriate control measures in place.